Sanvit-Katrekar/ACM-Learn-CP/README.md

 7. Structures

+8. Recursion

-A small note: We will be using mostly _ inbuilt c header files:
+We will be using these inbuilt c header files:

 ```c
 #include <stdio.h> // Standard I/O functions, never forget to include this